sc0v0ne/LearnAI/ml/recommender.md

 <!-- MarkdownTOC -->

-- Overview
+- Recommender Systems
     - Content-based algorithms
     - Collaborative filtering systems
     - Knowledge-based systems
     - Data collection
-- Recommend using Scikit-Learn and Tensorflow Recommender
+- Recommender using Scikit-Learn and Tensorflow
     - Background
-    - Which similarity measure to use?
+    - What similarity measure to use
     - Scikit-Learn Recommender
     - Tensorflow Recommender
-- Building \(and Evaluating\) a Recommender System for Implicit Feedback
+- Building a Recommender System for Implicit Feedback
     - The Feedback Loop
     - Explicit Feedback vs Implicit Feedback
     - The Process